megaease/easeprobe/README.md

 > **Note**:
 >
-> The notification is **Edge-Triggered Mode**, only notified while the status is changed.
+> The notification is **Edge-Triggered Mode**, this means that these notifications are triggered when the status changes.
+>
-> The Windows platform doesn't support syslog
+> Windows platforms do not support syslog as notification method.

 ```YAML
 # Notification Configuration